CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 You can see the progression on the last 3.
 The last one, if the candidate starts with an `if-else` or `switch-case`, I ask how they would make it more extensible and maintainable and iterate on the design.
 The goal is to see which constructs and techniques they already know.
 If the candidate can come up with an `OperationBase`, `AddOperation`, `DeleteOperation`, `UpdateOperation`, and `OpTypeAttribute(string operation)`, then we're pretty much all set.
 Alternatively, if the candidate suggest `if/else` or `switch/case` with source generators and why it would be preferable to reflection (perf, AOT), even better!

 Put it another way: ***what are you hoping to see in a take home exercise and can you just reduce the interview to just seeing if a candidate can produce that desired output?
-What solution or approach would be a home run if you saw it in a take home?
+What solution or approach would be a "home run" if you saw it in a take home?
 Can you create a simple scenario that can yield such an outcome without all of the cruft?***

 Here's a perfectly satisfactory solution to #10, the only open-ended question (code doesn't have to work):